Pet Success Stories

 Perfect Patrick

-patrick Meet Patrick, a very sweet and loving 2 year old cat.
+Meet Patrick, a very sweet and loving 2-year-old cat.
 He came to Whitehouse Veterinary Hospital because he could not urinate.
 Urinary blockage is commonly seen in large male cats.
-Some cats have urinary crystals in the bladders that cause this.
+Some cats have urinary crystals in the bladder that cause this.
 These are very small bladder stones about the size of a grain of sand.
 In male cats, the ureter (the tube that goes from the bladder out of the body) is very narrow.
 These small crystals can easily get stuck on their way out.
-In male cats this is an emergency and will need to see a vet right away.
+In male cats, this is an emergency, and they will need to see a vet right away.
 Patrick’s owners were very observant, and he was rushed right in to see us.
-He was sedated and a urinary catheter was placed to relieve this blockage and all these crystals were flushed out of his bladder.
-Patrick spent a few days in the hospital with his urinary catheter in place until his urine was back to normal and his urinary catheter was able to be removed.
-Patrick has been switched to a special diet to help decrease the formation of the crystals so hopefully he never has this issue again.
+He was sedated, and a urinary catheter was placed to relieve this blockage, and all these crystals were flushed out of his bladder.
+Patrick spent a few days in the hospital with his urinary catheter in place until his urine was back to normal, and his urinary catheter was able to be removed.
+Patrick has been switched to a special diet to help decrease the formation of the crystals, so, hopefully, he will never have this issue again.

-In male cats, urinary blockage can commonly reoccur.
-There are many things that you can do at home to help your male cat not have a urinary blockage such as:
+In male cats, urinary blockage can commonly recur.
+There are many things that you can do at home to help your male cat not have a urinary blockage, such as:

-• Having 1 more litter box than you do cats
+2. Having 1 more litter box than you have cats

-• Providing toys and other stimulants to help your cat lose weight.
+5. Providing toys and other stimulants to help your cat lose weight

-If you cat is not urinating or having any other urinary issues, please contact us right away.
-We can discuss things that your can do to help your cat live a long and healthy life without having reoccurring urinary issues.
+If your cat is not urinating or having any other urinary issues, please contact us right away.
+We can discuss things that you can do to help your cat live a long and healthy life without having recurring urinary issues.

 Super Max